Planning a trip to Italy can go one of two ways.

 We are big fans of housesitting.
 We estimated that while housesitting throughout Europe, we saved ourselves approximately ten grand.

 Honestly, I can’t understand why more people don’t do this!
+It is one of the ways that we continually manage to travel the world for free by housesitting.

-It’s VERY straightforward: You join TrustedHousesitters, make a profile, and then twice a day, you are sent emails (such as the screenshot from my phone below) listing available properties in Italy!
+You join TrustedHousesitters, make a profile, and then twice a day, you are sent emails (such as the screenshot from my phone below) listing available properties in Italy!

 This is one of the emails that I get twice a day.
 At least consider housesitting!
 You will save a fortune and get to stay in places that are unbelievable with gorgeous pets!